BACKLIGHT PROBLEM DAMAGED SCREEN TVs HOW MUCH MOVE TV SAFELY

 Simply pay a small estimate fee for the technician's labor to troubleshoot your TV directly, and then you will know the truth and make a more accurate and informed decision!
 (You won't make the mistake of disposing of a good, repairable TV and replacing it with a "lemon," or a bad one.)

-We also have refurbished TVs with warranty, for sale in our shop, most starting from $100 up to $300.
+We also have good refurbished TVs, come with warranty, for sale in our shop, most starting from $100 up to $300.